cadu1979/Geodetic-Graph/README.md

 # Geodetic Graph

 Calculates whether or not a graph is geodetic.
 A graph is geodetic if between each two vertices there exists an unique shortest path.

 The graph must be entered in a text file following the format given in the next section.

+Prints a string telling whether or not the graph is geodetic.

 ## Correct form of the graph's description